 This is where the ground is firmest:

-- Time-restricted eating / intermittent fasting (a 16:8 or 18:6 window) promotes autophagy and tends to improve glucose control.
-Cheap, well-studied, and a strong foundation for most healthy adults.
+- Time-restricted eating / intermittent fasting (a 16:8 or 18:6 window) promotes autophagy — robustly in animals, with human measurement still indirect and early, and in a randomised trial in adults with metabolic syndrome produced modest improvements in HbA1c and body fat.
+Cheap, comparatively well-studied, and a sensible foundation for most healthy adults — modest gains, not transformation.

 - Strength training.
-Muscle is metabolically protective — it’s a major glucose sink, and resistance training is one of the most robustly evidenced interventions for healthy ageing.
+Muscle is metabolically protective — skeletal muscle is the main site of insulin-mediated glucose disposal in the body, and resistance training is among the best-evidenced interventions for preserving strength, function, and independence with age.
 Three to four sessions a week.

 Phase 4: Cell banking — insurance with an honest asterisk